Arrotech/SendIT/README.md

 Create a home page.
-The name of the site is SENDIT.
 This shows the site is for placing parcel orders.This is a landing page that firsts introduces the users to the site.
 This is where most consumers define an ideal web experience as being able to find what they’re looking for quickly.
 This page allows the customers to track their orders by putting in the parcel tracker id in question.
 The page enables the users to see one among the courier services that are offered.
 Once a decides to place a parcel the delivery order he/she will be prompted to place an order on the link below the tracker field.
 The footer of the page shows in a nutshell what the website is about and quick links through the website.
 Among them are AboutUs which simply takes one to a page that descibes about the company.
 Also the footer stipulates the contacts such as email and telephone number.
 The services offerred can also be accessed from the footer at a glance.